-Depending on the brain area and the frugivory threshold we considered, the models were fitted on different sample sizes: EQ: 148 to 182, striatum: 56 to 63, MOB: 34 to 39, neocortex: 61 to 69, hippocampus: 56 to 63, cerebellum: 62 to 70 frugivorous species.
-For a given set of models (i.e. within a brain area), the sample was strictly identical, allowing within-set model comparisons.
-Prior to fitting, trait parameters were log-transformed to reach more symmetrical distributions.
+We compared the support of models considering species sympatry to the support of simpler models assuming no effect of species sympatry on the evolution of brain sizes: the Brownian motion (BM), the Ornstein-Uhlenbeck process (OU, a model with an optimum value, see Blomberg, Rathnayake, and Moreau 2020, for a review), or the Early-Burst model (EB), for assessing a time-dependence of the evolutionary rate, irrespectively of the levels of species sympatry (Blomberg, Garland, and Ives 2003).
+We fitted these models using the “fitContinuous” function from the geiger package (Slater et al. 2012; Pennell et al. 2014).
+We compared the six models accounting for sympatry or not within an information-theoretic framework (Burnham and Anderson 2002), based on the weights of Akaike Information Criteria corrected for small samples (AICc).
+The model weight depicts how well the model fits the observed data compared with the other tested models (i.e. a model set).

-We compared the support of models considering species sympatry to the support of simpler models assuming no effect of species sympatry on the evolution of brain sizes: the Brownian motion (BM), the Ornstein-Uhlenbeck process (OU, a model with an optimum value, see Blomberg, Rathnayake, and Moreau (2020) for a review), or the Early-Burst model (EB), for assessing a time-dependence of the evolutionary rate, irrespectively of the intensity of species sympatry (Blomberg, Garland, and Ives 2003).
-These models not accounting for species sympatry were fitted using the “fitContinuous” function from the geiger package (Slater et al. 2012; Pennell et al. 2014).
-All these models were repeated 10 times, using 10 different combinations for the ancestral reconstruction of primate biogeography and diet.
-They were then compared within an information-theoretic framework (Burnham and Anderson 2002), based on the weights of Akaike Information Criteria corrected for small samples (AICc) when considering all six models (MC, DDlin, DDexp, BM, OU, EB).
-The model weight depicts how well the model fits the observed data compared with the other tested models.
+To account for uncertainty (in the data, Supplementary Figure S3, and fit), we fitted and compared these models (within each model set) 10 times for 10 different ancestral reconstructions of primate biogeography and diet considering all thresholds.
+Thus, for each brain region, we fitted all the models 10 (uncertainty on diet/biogeography ancestral reconstructions x 10 (uncertainty in brain/diet data) x 2 (biogeographic overlap threshold) x 2 (frugivory threshold) x 2 (folivory threshold) = 800 times.
+We nonetheless stopped computations when the calculation of the likelihood was excessively long (> 1 week) and the final sample size was 730 model sets.

-Determining the effect of sympatry on brain sizes
+(b) Determining the effect of sympatry on brain sizes